U.S. judge blocks Medicaid work requirements in New Hampshire

 (Reuters) - A federal judge on Monday overturned the Trump administration’s approval of a plan by the state of New Hampshire to impose work requirements on people seeking to obtain benefits from the Medicaid health insurance program.

-The ruling by U.S. District Judge James Boasberg in Washington came after the judge earlier this year blocked the Republican-led states of Arkansas and Kentucky from moving forward with similar plans.
+The ruling by U.S. District Judge James Boasberg in Washington, D.C., came after the judge earlier this year blocked the Republican-led states of Arkansas and Kentucky from moving forward with similar plans.

 The three states are among nine that have received approval from the U.S. Department and Health and Human Services under Republican President Donald Trump to impose requirements that people seeking coverage under Medicaid engage in work or job training.